-The Bachelor of Science (B.S.) degree in electrical engineering is offered by the Department of Electrical, Computer, and Biomedical Engineering (ECBE) and is accredited by the Engineering Accreditation Commission of ABET, Inc., abet.org.
+The Bachelor of Science (B.S.) degree in electrical engineering is offered by the Department of Electrical, Computer, and Biomedical Engineering (ECBE).
+The Electrical Engineering Program is accredited by the Engineering Accreditation Commission (EAC) of ABET, Inc. (www.abet.org).
 The department also offers the Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees.

-Faculty: Professor Fischer, chairperson.
-Professors Boudreaux-Bartels, Kay, Kumaresan, Mardix, Ohley, Sunak, Swaszek, and Vaccaro; Associate Professor He; Assistant Professor Wei.
-Supporting Faculty: Professors Lo, Ying Sun, and Q. Yang; Associate Professors Besio, Huang, Sendag, Yan Sun, and Vetter; Professor-in-Residence Uht; Adjunct Professors Banerjee, Cooley, and Hartnett; Adjunct Associate Professor Davis; Adjunct Assistant Professors DiCecco, Sarma, and Sepe; Professors Emeriti Daly, Haas, Jackson, Lengyel, Lindgren, Sadasiv, and Spence.
+Faculty: Professor Fischer, Chairperson.
+Professors Besio, Boudreaux-Bartels, He, Kay, Kumaresan, Mardix, Ohley, Sunak, Swaszek, and Vaccaro; Assistant Professor Wei.
+Supporting Faculty: Professors Lo, Sendag, Yan Sun, Ying Sun, and Q. Yang; Associate Professor Vetter; Assistant Professors Kennedy, Li, and Mankodiya; Professor-in-Residence Uht; Adjunct Professors Banerjee, Cooley, and Hartnett; Adjunct Associate Professor Davis; Adjunct Assistant Professors Sarma, and Sepe; Professors Emeriti Daly, Jackson, Lengyel, Lindgren, and Spence.

-2) Produce graduates with the necessary background and technical skills to work professionally in one or more of the following areas: analog electronics, digital electronics, communication systems, computer-based systems, control systems.
+- Work professionally in one or more of the following areas: analog electronics, digital electronics, communication systems, signal processing, control systems, and computer-based systems.

-3) Prepare graduates for personal and professional success with awareness of and commitment to their ethical and social responsibilities, both as individuals and in team environments.
+- Achieve personal and professional success with awareness and commitment to their ethical and social responsibilities, both as individuals and in team environments.

-4) Prepare graduates who are capable of maintaining and improving their technical competence through lifelong learning, including entering and succeeding in an advanced degree program in a field such as engineering, science, or business.
+- Maintain and improve their technical competence through lifelong learning, including entering and succeeding in an advanced degree program in a field such as engineering, science, or business.

 Program Description.
 Since instrumentation is at the heart of modern science and technology, electrical engineers are employed not only in the computer, electronics, communications, and power industries, but also in diverse enterprises such as transportation, the chemical industry, large hospitals, and government laboratories.